 I will add more parents, grandparents, great grand parents, photos asap.
 Some are here.
 Some are retired now, and I don't have photos of all of them yet.
 I am wondering if a slide show is better then just photos on the page?
 Feel free to email me opinions for improvements such as what may make things easier for someone browsing the website to read.

 Until I can get the website all put together….
 Below is part of the information saved from the old website.
-It contains some of the text, but none of the many photos yet.
+It contains some of the text, but none of the many photos.
 Some were lost completely :( In addition text has formatting errors from how it was saved and is simply a mess.
 It didn't save from the other website the same way it looked before the website went down.

 Thank you so much for visiting!